Karan0809/XAUUSD-Scalping-System/README.md

-# XAUUSD Scalper (ORB + Free Trade)
+# XAUUSD Scalper

-Multi-session scalper for XAUUSD on MetaTrader 5 combining ORB breakouts with an all-day free-trade fallback that uses zone/HTF/momentum confluences.
-One unified bot replaces the need for separate session and aggressive scalpers.
+Multi-session scalper for XAUUSD on MetaTrader 5 with two bots: an ORB session-based breakout bot and an aggressive M1 zone+momentum scalper.

 ## Strategy